cocoli89/NFT-Card-Game/README.md

 Acquiring game card:
 Users can acquire game cards using ETH.
 Every game card will have a game point on it, which will be used to determine the winner later in the game.

-## Roles

-#### Card collection
-Players can aquire card using ether.
-Each card will have a random points on it, which will be used to deternmine the winner in the card game.

-#### Card Battle
+Playing the game:
 Once entered the game, players will need to choose a card to play for the round.
 Each round, the smart contract will randomly decide either card with larger or smaller point wins the round.
 At the same time, the smart contract will also randomly generate a number in order to compete with the player.
-Winner of the game will receive the price.
+Winner of the game will be able to win the bet put in.

 ## ERC-721 Token